-Factors which can increase chance of cancer include:
+Factors which can increase chance of polyps progressing to cancer include:

 How does the colon look like?

 The colon is around 5 feet long for undigested food to pass through before coming out as waste.
-The first section is called ascending colon, second section is the transverse colon and the third section is the descending colon.
-The last 2 sections are the sigmoid and rectum where the waste products sits and wait before being excreted.
-If you are constipated, the waste sits here longer.
+The first section is called ascending colon, the second section is the transverse colon and the third section is the descending colon.
+The last 2 sections are the sigmoid and rectum where the waste products sit and wait before being excreted as stools.
+If you are constipated, the waste sits here for longer period of time.

 How does Colon Cancer spread?

-Over time a polyp can grow into the wall o the colon deeper into the layers of the wall and finally into blood vessels or lymph nodes.
-The final 4th stage is when the cancer has spread to other parts of the body via the blood or lymphatic system.
-The chance of surviving the cancer gets LESS with each increasing stage.
+Over time, a polyp can grow into the wall of the colon, then deeper into the layers of the wall and finally into blood vessels or lymph nodes.
+Metastasis occurs when cancer cells break away and spread to other parts of the body via the blood or lymphatic system.
+The chance of surviving cancer gets LESS with each increasing stage.

-For those who have had polyps in the past should arrange for one or two yearly screening/surveillance.
+Those who have had polyps or cancer treatment in the past, should also arrange for one or two yearly screening/surveillance.
 The screening of colon is by using a flexible endoscope called colonoscopy.

-Screening lowers the incidence and mortality of colon cancer and colon cancer is preventable through removal of premalignant polyps and is curable if detected and treated early.
+Screening lowers the incidence and mortality of colon cancer especially if detected at an early stage and treated early.
 Contact a Gastroenterologist or Colon-Rectal Surgeon for a Screening Test

 Disclaimer.
 TELEME blog posts contains general information about health conditions and treatments.
 It is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 The information is not advice and should not be treated as such.